1j01/audio-sponge/README.md

 I managed to make something, but before getting to making it sound good, I ran into some problems:
 1. I couldn't deploy to heroku (or many other free services) and just have it stream an audio file like a radio station - heroku would cut off the response at [30s](https://devcenter.heroku.com/articles/request-timeout).
 I would have to use websockets or something to stream, or rearchitect it so it does the audio generation on the client.
+  (It's a bit of a moot point now, since Heroku is no longer free, and I'm not planning to put any money into this project.
+You'll have to run it locally.)
 2. Streaming audio is not too difficult to get working, but harder to get scalable.
 The way I implemented it it could stream to multiple clients (cool), but if a client paused the stream, the server would indefinitely buffer audio for that client.
 You could literally DOS it by pausing the stream and waiting.
 ShoutCast/IceCast would be better (but they would work better with discrete songs...)
 3. Installing native dependencies is hard.
 I had gone with Node.js so I could use the somewhat familiar-to-me Web Audio API (also so I could possibly transition to doing it on the client)
 4. While listening to the stream, if I heard something I liked, I couldn't easily save it.
 I had to already have been recording the system audio and then pause and cut that.